michaeleldar/Orange_OS_LE_Install_Script/README.md

 If you run Arch OS, then simply install the latest version of python, download this as a zip file, then extract the zip file and do `python3 script_part_1` in your terminal.
 The script should take care of the rest.

-If you don't, then I am sorry, but there's no support.
-Just download the arch ISO from [XenonBD (direct download)](http://mirror.xeonbd.com/archlinux/iso/latest/archlinux-x86_64.iso), install a flasher like [Rufus](https://rufus.ie/) for windows or (Ventoy)[https://www.ventoy.net/en/index.html] for both Windows and other Linux Distros, then flash the downloaded ISO onto a USB drive and boot from said usb drive.
+If you don't, then I am sorry, but there's no direct support as of now.
+Just download the arch ISO from [XenonBD (direct download)](http://mirror.xeonbd.com/archlinux/iso/latest/archlinux-x86_64.iso), install a flasher like [Rufus](https://rufus.ie/) for windows or [Ventoy](https://www.ventoy.net/en/index.html) for both Windows and other Linux Distros, then flash the downloaded ISO onto a USB drive and boot from said usb drive.
 Then refer back to the sentence above.

 ## Credit